GPrzyborowski/zip-password-recovery-tool/README.md

 2. Specify the maximum length of the password to test.
 3. Choose the ZIP file you wish to recover.

+### Password break time tests
+All tests are conducted as worst-case scenarios, meaning the password may consist of standard, uppercase, and special characters.
+Additionally, test-case passwords are deliberately chosen from the end of the hard-coded array.

+Java:
+Two character password: 38 seconds

 ####
 The project is still under development.
 Various libraries and programming languages will be explored to achieve the highest possible efficiency.